Skuzzle-UK/ECUMASTER_CAN_DISPLAY/README.md

 Ignition map can be swithed from the fuel type screen.

 ## Community input
-Releases folder contains snapshots of the project at useful stages where the code is complete and working well.
-Each time a new feature is added and made stable I will add another zip to this folder.
+Releases contains snapshots of the project at useful stages where the code is complete and working well.
+Each time a new feature is added and made stable I will create a new release.

 If you intend to take this project as it is for use in your own car I would recommend taking it from the latest zip.
 If you intend to contribute to the project then please fork the repo.